Bhargav-Borkhatariya/Django_Authenticatioin/README.md

 It is a simple authentication that provide login and signup functionality for user.

 Functionality like every successful redirect have proper msg for guidance and greeting.
+* You Can Change User Password.
+* Perform CRUD Operations.
 ---
 # Home_Page
 Here you can get the option for signup and sign in navbar.